Vertical and horizontal

 Horizontal (left), vertical (center) and diagonal (right) double arrows.

-In astronomy, geography, and related sciences and contexts, a direction or plane passing by a given point is said to be vertical if it contains the local gravity direction at that point.
+In astronomy, geography and related sciences, a line or plane passing by a given point is said to be vertical if it contains the local gravity direction at that point.

-Conversely, a direction, plane, or surface is said to be horizontal (or leveled) if it is everywhere perpendicular to the vertical direction.
+Conversely, a line or plane is said to be horizontal (or leveled) if it is perpendicular to the vertical at a given point.

+By extension, the concept applies to finite objects contained by a line or a plane, such as line segments, plane regions, vectors, directions, etc.

+A surface is horizontal if its tangent planes are everywhere perpendicular to the gravity vector at the tangent point or, equivalently, if the surface normal vector is everywhere parallel to gravity, as in an equigeopotential surface.

 More generally, something that is vertical can be drawn from "up" to "down" (or down to up), such as the y-axis in the Cartesian coordinate system.

 Etymology

 The word horizontal is derived from the Latin horizon, which derives from the Greek ὁρῐ́ζων, meaning 'separating' or 'marking a boundary'.
 The word vertical is derived from the late Latin verticalis, which is from the same root as vertex, meaning 'highest point' or more literally the 'turning point' such as in a whirlpool.

 Girard Desargues defined the vertical to be perpendicular to the horizon in his 1636 book Perspective.